Submit your work, meet writers and drop the ads. Become a member

 I take Jack to pick blackberries.

-I’d spotted them earlier
+I’d spotted them earlier in the hedge

-down the lane and through a stile, brambles hanging heavy overhead
+down the lane and over a stile,

-We each carry what we could find in the kitchen
+what we could find in the kitchen:

-Me a jug, he a plastic box.
+me a jug, he a plastic box.

-The clutches of fruit perch on the hedge
+The clutches of fruit perch

-Like children sat on a gate
+like children sitting on a gate.

-Rosehips and hawthorn berries peep through leaves, biding their time.
+through the leaves, biding their time.

-I say, look at the colours
+look at the colours.

 Green then red and then